-1. Rules of departe at meetings 3

-2. Disorderly conduct at meetings 5
+1. Disorderly conduct at meetings 3

+2. Meetings generally 3

-3. Meetings generally 5
+3. Committees and sub-committees 5

-4. Committees 7

-5. Ordinary council meetings 8
+4. Ordinary council meetings 5

-6. Extraordinary meetings of the council and committees 9
+5. Extraordinary meetings of the council and committees and sub-committees 6

-7. Motions for a meeting that require written notice to be given to the Clerk 9
+6. Voting on appointments 6

-8. Handling confidential or sensitive information 10
+7. Handling confidential or sensitive information 7

-9. Draft minutes 10
+8. Draft minutes 7

-10. Code of conduct and dispensations 10
+9. Code of conduct and dispensations 7

-11. Code of conduct complaints 11
+10. Code of conduct complaints 8

-12. Proper Officer 12
+11. Proper Officer 9

-13. Responsible Financial Officer 12
+12. Responsible Financial Officer 9

-14. Accounts and accounting statements 13
+13. Accounts and accounting statements 10

-15. Financial controls and procurement 13
+14. Financial controls and procurement 10

-16. Handling staff matters 14

-17. Requests for information 15
+15. Requests for information 11

-18. Relations with the press/media 16

-19. Execution and sealing of legal deeds 16
+16. Execution and sealing of legal deeds 11

-20. Communicating with District and County councillors 16
+17. Communicating with District and County or Unitary councillors 12

-21. Restrictions on councillor activities 16

-22. Standing orders generally 16
+18. Standing orders generally 12